-Expand your horizons this year, with our free evening lectures!
-Dive into the latest discoveries scientists are making in the Chesapeake and around the world.
-Our monthly series kicks off on March 15 and runs every third Tuesday of the month, from March through October.
+Celebrate the 50th anniversary of Earth Day with us all year!
+We're rolling out a new series of free evening lectures at the Smithsonian Environmental Research Center in 2020, with an Earth Optimism spin.
+Hear success stories from Chesapeake Bay and around the world.
+Discover what's working in conservation and sustainability, and what it may take to scale up those efforts to a global level.
+Our monthly series kicks off on Tuesday, Jan.
+21, and runs every third Tuesday of the month, from January through October.
 Lectures are free; donations are appreciated.
 No advance registration necessary—a curious mind is the only requirement.

 Place: Schmidt Conference Center (directions)